Design a 3D-Printable Hexagon Pot in Fusion

 To make the model solid, we use the Stitch command to join all the surface pieces together.
 Once stitched, the section analysis now shows a fully enclosed solid model—ready for further refinements.

-Next, we use the Shell command to hollow out the pot, setting the wall thickness to 3 mm.
-This strikes a good balance between print time, material usage, and durability.
+Next, use the Shell command to hollow out the pot, setting the wall thickness to 3 mm.
+This creates a lightweight structure that balances print time, material usage, and durability.

 Step 6: Applying Materials and Rendering